Information and pictures of the Spanish flag. Colors, history and pictures of the flag of Spain.

 The new Spanish flag has three horizontal bands of red (top), yellow (double width) and red, with the national coat of arms on the hoist side of the yellow band.
 The shield includes the royal seal, which is flanked by two crowned pillars (the Pillars of Hercules) bearing the inscription Plus Ultra.

 According to Spanish legislation, the height of the coat of arms should measure two fifths of the flag's width (i.e. hoist), and should appear in the middle of the yellow stripe.
 The flag's usual proportions are a length measuring three halves its width, in which case the distance from the hoist of the shield's vertical axis should be half the flag's width.
-In other instances (should the flag be either shorter in length or square) the coat of arms should appear in the centre.
+In other instances (should the flag be either shorter in length or square) the coat of arms should appear in the center.

 The Spanish Flag